viam-modules/pinctrl/README.md

   }
   ```

-Note that this module is experimential.
+Note that this module is experimental.